karllabrador/aprilon/README.md

 It further expanded into Team Fortress 2 and Minecraft in the later years, and the playerbase growth and community was strong.

-As personal interests in the management dwindled, community operations was closed down (for the second time, hehe) in May 2015.
+As personal interests in the management dwindled, community operations closed (for the second time hehe) in May 2015.

 The purpose of this app is act as a legacy to the community history, where I show my thanks to those who contributed to the project in development, management and moderation.